celsiusnarhwal/firewhale/README.md

 ```

 > [!CAUTION]
 > Avoid making configuration changes via the Caddy API.
-They'll be lost when Firewhale's container is restarted
+They'll be lost when Firewhale reloads its configuration.
-> or recreated.

 ## Docker API Compatibility